Syedmoizulhassanshah/Simple_e_voting/README.md

 ## Live Application link (on Netlify)
 https://optimistic-mahavira-eacefc.netlify.app

-But in order to interact with it you need install all the dependences.
+But in order to interact with it you need to install all the dependences.